 Now a long established habit, the comfort of Edie’s tea ritual brought the promise of a good day, a promise that she was more conscious of making with every passing day.

-The light in her kitchen changed from gray miasma to a lighter shade of pale underscored by a breath of magenta.
+The light in her kitchen changed from a gray miasma to a lighter shade of pale underscored by a breath of magenta.
 The pinkish hue made the windows of her nearest neighbor’s house, the old Tennyson place as it was called in town, take on a glow that reminded Edie of a movie she’d seen as a girl that featured a space ship landing on Mars.

 Edie remembered that house being moved when she was a girl to a lot closer to the Carding town beach.
 Old-timers nicknamed it “the second house” and someone in that strain of the Tennyson tribe had lived there ever since.